irena-flextool/flextool/docs/how_to.md

 The inflow parameter accepts two types of data: Constant or timeseries map.
 In the timeseries map the same timeseries is used with every accociated period.
 You can also scale the inflow for different periods with `inflow_method` parameter:
-- `scale_to_annual_flow`: This will make the infow to match the `annual_flow`.
+- `scale_to_annual_flow`: This will make the summed inflow to match the `annual_flow`.
 This requires the node parameter `annual_flow` that is a periodic map of the summed annual flow.
 The sum of inflows is multiplied by (8760 / hours in period) before scaling.
 - `scale_in_proportion`: The `annual_flow` is multipled by the timeline parameter `timeline_duration_in_years` before scaling.
 - `scale_to_annual_and_peak_flow`: The inflow scaled so that the peak is at the given `peak_flow` and the inflow sums to annual flow of the period.
 This is done by the following equation: